djangodeployment/django-deployment-book/01-getting-started.rst

 certain there won't, it doesn't make any sense to constrain yourself to an encoding that can represent only a subset of characters when it's equally easy to use UTF-8.
 So you need to make sure you use UTF-8.
-In Chapter 8 we will see that installing PostgreSQL is a process particularly sensitive to the system locale settings.
+In the chapter about PostgreSQL we will see that installing PostgreSQL is a process particularly sensitive to the system locale settings.

 The programs you run at the command line will be producing output in your chosen encoding.
 Your terminal reads the bytes produced by these